The anatomy of accessible forms: Best practices

-It was all because the forms had descriptive labels that were visible at all times.
+It was because the form had descriptive labels that were consistent and present at all times.
 The form marked all of the mandatory fields, provided instructions that were easy to follow, grouped relevant form fields that clearly defined the purpose of those fields, and used minimal placeholders that gave necessary hints.
-Above all, the form communicated the role, name and state of the form controls to the assistive technology that I was using.
+Above all, the form communicated the role, name, and state of the form controls to the assistive technology that I was using.

 1. The Anatomy of Accessible Forms: The Problem with Placeholders